Welcome to St Giles. We aim to be a community rooted in Christ, sharing God’s love with all.

 As well being a joint Anglican and Methodist Church and therefore sharing in the life of the Kettering/Corby Circuit, we also share in ministry with the Anglican churches of Dingley, Brampton Ash and Braybrooke.

-Starting 2019 we are exploring what it means to be a disciple of Jesus - someone who is committed to following Jesus and living as he lived.
+As a church we want to explore what it means to be a disciple of Jesus - someone who is committed to following Jesus and living as he lived.
 That means living as Jesus did, demonstrating compassion, love, generosity, forgiveness and grace to the world around us.
 As a community we are exploring together how to do that in practice – and discovering that when we actively practice the way of Jesus our lives change for the better and the world becomes a better place.
 We’d love you to join with us in that exploration!

 Everyone is welcome at St Giles – whatever age, background, or stage on your faith journey.
 You may have been a Christian for years, or you may just be asking questions about the relevance of faith to everyday life.
 Whatever, you are welcome.